 Neurological exam – Including checking the respiration, pupil size, eye movement and consciousness can help to determine the extent of brain injury.

-Painkillers to relieve discomfort.
+- Painkillers to relieve discomfort.

-Steroids may be prescribed to reduce brain swelling.
+- Steroids to reduce brain swelling.

 It can take many months for your cat to recover from a skull fracture or head injury and follow-up visits and x-rays will be necessary to track your cat’s progress.
 Confine the cat indoors during the recovery period.